pablosc31/sales_databricks_project/README.md

 In addition to the ETL processes, automation tools were leveraged to enhance the project’s robustness and realism, including jobs, pipelines, connection to Azure Blob Storage, Power BI, and compute resources.

 ## Dashboard Example

+The next image illustrates dashboard elements such as KPI cards, bar charts, and tables.
+With Genie AI, users can create new visualizations or cards using natural language.

 <img width="1308" height="863" alt="image" src="https://github.com/user-attachments/assets/ba7333cc-8bba-490e-b833-c7dd6ac2692c" />